adnant1/Personal-Blog-API/README.md

 ## Authentication

 The API uses **JWT (JSON Web Token)** for authentication.
-To access certain routes (e.g., creating, updating, or deleting blogs), you must include a valid token in the `Authorization` header of the request.
+To access certain routes (e.g., creating, updating, or deleting blogs), you must include a valid token in the `x-access-token` header of the request.

 - **Register**: Users can sign up with a username and password.
 - **Login**: Users can log in with their username and password to receive a JWT token.